Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

      - Options of "Target file" in some interfaces do not work.
      - Transparent background is set wrongly when draw shape in SVG.
      - Options of "View" do not work for SVG.
      - Transparent does not work for colors in html.
+     - Rename Files: Option "Fill zero" does not work when files number in table is not counted.
+     - Directory Synchronize: Fail when select option "Delete files/directories existed In target path but not existed in source path".
+     - File Decompress Unarchive: Empty file names in selection list.
+     - File Redundancy: Empty file names in result list.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.8.1)